Puyang Xing: Service under Sun Xiu

 In 258, after Sun Xiu succeeded his younger brother Sun Liang as the emperor of Wu, he appointed Puyang Xing as Minister of Ceremonies (太常) and General of the Guards (衞將軍) and put him in charge of overseeing military affairs in Wu.
 He also enfeoffed Puyang Xing as the Marquis of Waihuang (外黃侯).

-In 260, a commandant Yan Mi (嚴密) proposed building embankments near present-day Xuancheng, Anhui to create an artificial lake for irrigation purposes.
+In 260, a commandant named Yan Mi (嚴密) proposed building embankments near present-day Xuancheng, Anhui to create an artificial lake for irrigation purposes.
 Many Wu officials strongly opposed the idea as they believed that it was too costly and there was no guarantee of success.
 Puyang Xing was the only person who supported the project, and he recruited all available manpower to start building the embankments.
 However, he incurred much resentment from the masses when many labourers lost their lives in accidents because of the dangers and difficulties of constructing the embankments.

 In October or November 262, Sun Xiu appointed Puyang Xing as Imperial Chancellor (丞相).
-During his tenure, Puyang Xing and the general Zhang Bu, Sun Xiu trusting their mutual friendship to ensure they cooperated, backed each other as they monopolised power in the Wu government.
-Their power grabbing behaviour caused both the government officials and the common people to feel very disappointed with them.
+During Puyang's tenure, Sun Xiu trusted the mutual friendships between him, Puyang and the general Zhang Bu, to ensure that Puyang and Zhang cooperated, and backed each other as they monopolised power in the Wu government.
+Their power grabbing behaviour caused both government officials and the common people to feel very disappointed with them.

 When Sun Xiu became critically ill in 264, he summoned Puyang Xing into the palace, where he ordered his eldest son and heir apparent, Sun Wan (孫𩅦), to pay respects to Puyang Xing.
 At the same time, he held Puyang Xing's arm and entrusted Sun Wan to him.